sdesabbata/r-for-geographic-data-science/docs/400-supervised-learning.md

 <br/><small><a href="javascript:if(window.print)window.print()">Print this chapter</a></small>

-## Introduction

 The field of **machine learning** sits at the intersection of computer science and statistics, and it is a core component of data science.
 According to Mitchell (1997), *"the field of machine learning is concerned with the question of how to construct computer programs that automatically improve with experience."*

-Machine learning approaches are divided into two main types.
+Machine learning approaches are divided into two main types^[Although, many other types of machine learning exist, such as semi-supervised and reinforcement learning].

 - **Supervised**:
     - training of a *"predictive"* model from data;